The 7 Best Portable Water Purifiers For Travel (Complete Buyer's Guide)

 By the end of this article, you'll hopefully have gained enough confidence in at least one of these water purifiers to trust your life with it on the road!

 No matter what your style of travel, we’re confident that you’ll find something here that will do the trick for you.
-So without further ado, let's get started.
+So without further ado then, let's get started.

 Dimensions: 9.625 x 2.875 inches (24.5 x 7.3 cm)